jgmelber/mlir-aie/AIERouting.md

 We support the visualization of routed modules in json format.

-Here is an example of how users can route the `test/create-flows/broadcase.mlir` test, followed by converting the routed module into json format for visualization.
+Here is an example of how users can route the circuit-switched `test/create-flows/broadcast.mlir` test, followed by converting the routed module into json format for visualization.

 ```
 cd ${path-to-mlir-aie}/tools/aie-routing-command-line
-aie-opt --aie-create-pathfinder-flows --aie-find-flows ${path-to-mlir-aie}/test/create-flows/broadcast.mlir \
+aie-opt --aie-create-pathfinder-flows --aie-find-flows ../../test/create-flows/broadcast.mlir \
     | aie-translate --aie-flows-to-json > example.json
 python3 visualize.py -j example.json
 ```